ben2117/ben2117.github.io/_posts/2020-07-31-blog-for-jacqueline.md

-oh no, I created our dataframe with some bad data, a NaN.
+oh no, I created our dataframe with some bad data, a string.
 How will we clean this dataframe considering the concepts so far?

 ### applying the concepts